who-owns-lausanne/who-owns-lausanne/README.md

 The entire story will feature various maps showing for example the ownership patterns or the differences in rent prices.

+## Implementation

+##### Sourcing the data
+Getting our hands on the required data was already a challenging aspect of this project.
+Several scrapers were developed for this purpose.
+The Jupyter notebook describes the scraping and cleaning phase.

+##### Data pipeline
+The total datasets size is under 1 GB.
+We can therefore run all of our analysis on a single local machine.

+At the source, the cadastral data of Lausanne is available in ShapeFile format.
+The _quartiers_ boundaries are in KML format.
+The rent offers are in the raw formats used by the respective websites UI.
+To process the spatial data in a coherent way in Python, we converted ShapeFile and KML files to GeoJson by using the QGIS software application.

+Ad-Hoc parsers were needed for the rent offers data.

 ## Further ideas and discussion